 The judge reportedly declined to let the children testify, and awarded Pitt tentative joint custody.

 This past March, Jolie reportedly filed documents saying she has “proof and authority in support” of her child-abuse allegations against Pitt, and asked that the minors be allowed to testify.
-Maddox, it then emerged, had already testified, and according to Us Weekly’s sources, “it wasn’t very flattering toward Brad.”
-In any case, Ouderkirk again denied Jolie’s request: According to the documents she filed this week, he “refused to hear the minor teenagers’ input as to their experiences, needs, or wishes as to their custody fate,” even though a section of California code reportedly allows children 14 and over to give testimony if they choose to.
+Maddox, it then emerged, had already spoken in court, and according to Us Weekly’s sources, “It wasn’t very flattering toward Brad.”
+In any case, Ouderkirk again denied Jolie’s request: According to the documents she filed in late May, he “refused to hear the minor teenagers’ input as to their experiences, needs, or wishes as to their custody fate,” even though a section of California code reportedly allows children 14 and over to give testimony if they choose to.

-For now, Pitt gets to “spend significantly more time with the kids,” a source tells People, adding that the custody trial involved “witnesses, experts, people who have been with the kids.
+Following Ouderkirk’s ruling, Pitt was cleared to “spend significantly more time with the kids,” a source told People, adding that the custody trial involved “witnesses, experts, people who have been with the kids.
 The children’s voices were heard, but they just didn’t testify themselves.”
 Meanwhile, a source allegedly close to Jolie said that “joint custody is not the issue that Angelina objects to, there were other issues of concern, but the court proceedings are closed and sealed.”

 Things looked settled, until an appeals court removed Ouderkirk.

 In July, the Second District Court of Appeals delivered its verdict on Ouderkirk, siding with Jolie on the question of his impartiality.
 “Judge Ouderkirk’s ethical breach, considered together with the information disclosed concerning his recent professional relationships with Pitt’s counsel, might cause an objective person, aware of all the facts, reasonably to entertain a doubt as to the judge’s ability to be impartial,” read the decision.
 “Disqualification is required.”